-The results showed that fish farmers in the study area were inefficient in allocating productive resources in fish farming as all the resources (pond size, fish seeds, feeds, and labor) were overutilized.
+The results showed that fish farmers in the study area were largely inefficient in allocating productive resources in fish farming.
+Only feeds were optimally utilized while the rest of the resources were either overutilized or underutilized.
 This also indicates that the technical know-how of farmers in the area about fish production is also deficient.
-To improve efficiency, fish farmers need to reduce the quantity of these resources that are employed in fish production.
-For instance, instead of having numerous small ponds, the fish farmers should concentrate their efforts on having few ponds that they can manage effectively in such a way as to make maximum profit from their investment.
-There is need for capacity development on how fish farmers can run their farms efficiently.
+To improve efficiency, fish farmers need to ensure that these underutilized resources are optimally used so as to produce table size fish that will reach marketable weight within the shortest period of time.
+Furthermore, excessive use of labor should be discouraged to cut production cost.
+There is a need for capacity development on how fish farmers can run their farms efficiently.